LanternPowered/Lmbda/README.md

 Non static methods will always take a extra parameter which represents the target object of the method.
 This is always the first parameter.

 Note: Generating functions requires that you have access to the target class.
-In Java 9, this is even more important because the module your code is located in must be able to access the module of the target class, see [`MethodHandles#privateLookupIn`] for more info.
+Since Java 9, this is even more important because the module your code is located in must be able to access the module of the target class, see
+ [`MethodHandles#privateLookupIn`] for more info.

 ### Generating method functions